 Russia Robinson is a certifiable Language Arts Teacher for the state of Georgia, with professional documentation training in mental health, counseling, and management.
 Her research articles describing mental health and its effects on society can be viewed on her website at russiarobinson.wordpress.com.

-Racquel has an Associate degree in Sociology from Burlington County College and B.S. in Workforce Education & Technical Writing from Southern Illinois University.
+Racquel has an Associate degree in Sociology from Burlington County College and a B.S. in Workforce Education & Technical Writing from Southern Illinois University.
 She is currently the lead life skills trainer at the outreach center at the Beacon of Hope facility where she has created and implemented classes on Financial Management, 21st Century Employment, as well as a re-entry program for those re-entering from incarceration.

 Racquel is also the visionary behind Virtual Business Management Solutions, which is an organization created to assist companies with their needed administrative tasks, which also in turn incorporates a network of skills from at-home moms.
 They have secured over $1 million in funding for various community projects and organizations.
 Racquel’s heart is also dedicated for the at-risk youth, therefore spending her time volunteering, advocating, and working on projects that contribute to their development.
 She can be reached email@example.com.